There are three fundamental PR approaches:

 Since critical PR theory borrows from various scholarly traditions, it’s challenging to summarise the critical approach.
 But there’s often a focus on societal power dynamics and detailed victimology.
 The critical approach has many touch points with the rhetorical approach, but they tend to end up on opposite sides of the excellence approach:

-While the rhetorical approach finds the excellence approach too normative, the critical approach is that the excellence approach isn’t normative enough.
+While the rhetorical approach finds the excellence approach too normative, the critical approach isn’t normative enough.

 Who typically prefers the rhetorical approach?